-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease (including hepatitis B or C), HIV, cancer or a history of cancer, diabetes, high cholesterol, stomach or bowel problems (such as a blockage, diverticulitis, ulcers), or a history of tuberculosis.
+- Tell your doctor if you have kidney disease, liver disease (including hepatitis B or C), lung disease (including interstitial lung disease), HIV, cancer or a history of cancer, blood problems, diabetes, high cholesterol, stomach or bowel problems (including blockage, diverticulitis, ulcers), or a history of tuberculosis.
 Also tell your doctor if you have a current infection or an infection that keeps coming back.

 - This medicine may cause the following problems:

-- Higher risk of certain cancers, such as nonmelanoma skin cancer or lymphoma
+- Increased risk for certain cancers, including nonmelanoma skin cancer or lymphoma

 - This medicine may make you bleed, bruise, or get infections more easily.
 Take precautions to prevent illness and injury.
 Wash your hands often.